-CCRP partners can be identified by our Colouring Cities logo and their listing on this page.
+CCRP partners can be identified by our Colouring Cities logo and listing on this, and the Turing Institute's main webpage.
+This is the only application of Colouring London's open code endorsed by Turing.
 A dedicated CCRP website, providing a portal to CCRP partner projects is currently being built.

-Please contact us at the Alan Turing Institute if you are an academic research institution interested in setting up a Colouring Cities platform and would like information on joining the Colouring Cities Research Programme.
+If you are an academic research institution interested in setting up a Colouring Cities platform and would like information on joining the Colouring Cities Research Programme please contact us at the Alan Turing Institute.
+Our protocols can be found on GitHub at https://github.com/colouring-london/colouring-london/issues/690.